Complex Joint Replacement

 Because the procedure is less invasive and less painful, this surgery can be safely performed on an outpatient basis in selective patients.
 UKA patients have a rapid recovery and quick return to activities of daily living.

-Orthopaedic Education and Research Institute of Southern California
+• The Orthopaedic Education and Research Foundation of Southern California (OSI Foundation)